roguej/Noise-maps/README.md

 # NoiseMaps-Unity

 Noise generated terrains in Unity.
 Using this is as simple as cloning the C# script into your project and attaching it to a Terrain Game object.
-Script will modify the terrain based on the height, width, depth and scale provided.
+Each script will modify the terrain it is assigned to.

+## perlinMap.cs
+Generates a Terrain using Perlin noise.
+#### Enable Terraces
+Switches from an exponential function to a rounding function to change the shape of the generated terrain, creates flatter land
+#### Debug Mode
+Allows the user to adjust the Width, Height, Depth, Scale, Power and Terrace Factor values in play mode.
+Utitilzes the Update method to regenerate the terrain each frame.
+Extremely inefficient, novice users should leave this unchecked

+## paintTerrain.cs
+Uses the array of Terrain Layers assigned to the Terrain to try and blend them based on the starting and ending heights defined by the user.
+#### Debug Mode
+Allows the user to adjust the starting and ending heights in play mode to customize texture blending.